malaria-atlas-project/generic-mbg/README.rst

 :License: GPL, see GPL in this directory.

-The generic MBG package allows us to write PyMC probability models for each project that works with spatial or spatiotemporal count data, then turn the model over to the project team for fitting, mapping and experimentation using three easy shell commands:
+The generic MBG package allows us to write PyMC probability models for each project that works with some kind of spatial GLM, then turn the model over to the project team for testing, fitting, mapping and experimentation using three easy shell commands:

 * ``mbg-infer`` runs the MCMC algorithm using the given model & an input dataset,